CDrummond/music-similarity/docs/OtherConfig.md

 * `maxduration` Only analyse tracks with duration <= this.
 * `excludegenres` List of genres that should be excluded from analysis.
 Any tracks that have a genre from this list will not be analysed.
-* `simalgo` Which method to use for similarity score; musly, essentia, bliss, or mixed.
-This defaults to `bliss` for Linux, and `musly` for Mac and Windows.
-This only affects the API usage, analysis will use all enabled types.
+* `simalgo` Which method to use for similarity score; `musly`, `essentia`, `bliss`, `mixed`, or `simplemixed`.
+This defaults to `bliss` for Linux and macOS, and `musly` for Windows.
+This only affects the API usage, analysis will use all enabled types. `mixed` uses a KDTree of all similarity scores, to attempt to locate the track that is most similar across all algorithms. `simplemixed` is a simplified version of `mixed` where the average of similarity scores is used for each track. **NOTE** Both `mixed` and `simplemixed` will be slower, as these calculate similarites against all tracks, combine, and then produce a result.
+How effective, or usefull, this is remains to be seen, and these _might_ be removed.
 * `mixed.essentia`, `mixed.bliss`, `mixed.musly` are used to define the
 percentage each of these in the similarity score.
-Only used if `simalgo` is set to `mixed`.
+Only used if `simalgo` is set to `mixed` or `simplemixed`.